For companies of all sizes, handling business personal property taxes can be a beast.

 At the end of the business personal property tax cycle a value is finalized and it’s time to pay.
 The county applies its various tax rates (i.e. school, hospital, or other taxing districts) to your account’s taxable value to come up with a total tax amount due.
 Payments can be made in installments or in full, depending on the county’s payment options and your company’s cash flow requirements.

 Track the tax bill due dates and receipt of payments to ensure that nothing gets lost in the mail.
 Managing your tax bills should include a check of the tax amounts to ensure they are correct, even comparing them against the prior year’s payment.
 Record all payments made so you can manage additional supplemental bills and/or refunds.
 In some states, like California, for example, you might pay a tax bill on a particular account and get another bill three years later on that same account for that same year.
 If you’re not tracking payments to the letter, the potential for overpaying (or missing out on a refund) is much higher.
 Tracking payment information is also essential for accruals purposes.
-Business personal property tax software can help avoid mistakes in this area and minimize time spent tracking and managing.

 Do you have questions about business personal property tax management?

+Created by property tax professionals, our software makes it easier to perform and manage every aspect of the tax cycle, from beginning to end.
 We’re always happy to talk with you about ways to make the business property tax cycle easier.
 So if you’re struggling—or just getting started in the business personal property tax field—get in touch!
 Or, if you’d like to know how our property tax software solution can help, visit our website.